-- Concentrations of minorities that would not exist in a free market not distorted by discrimination suggest that Billings has a dual housing market; one for non-Hispanics, Whites and Asians and another for all other minorities. - Discriminatory real estate industry practices such as racial and ethnic steering distort the free market in housing. - Discrimination against Latinos in issuing government-backed mortgage and refinancing loans continues unabated in Billings as it does throughout the nation. - The relatively high cost of housing continues to pose a barrier to fair housing choice in Billings. - A review of Unified Zoning Regulations and review requirements to foster compliance with fair housing law and to promote inclusionary zoning. - There is a serious shortage of housing affordable to holders of Housing Choice Vouchers in the areas where the proportion of public-school students from low-income neighborhoods is relatively low.
+- Concentrations of minorities that would not exist in a free market not distorted by discrimination suggest that Billings has a dual housing market; one for non-Hispanics, Whites and Asians and another for all other minorities. - Discriminatory real estate industry practices such as racial and ethnic steering distort the free market in housing. - Discrimination against Latinos in issuing government-backed mortgage and refinancing loans continues unabated in Billings as it does throughout the nation. - The relatively high cost of housing continues to pose a barrier to fair housing choice in Billings. - A review of Unified Zoning Regulations and review requirements was needed to foster compliance with fair housing law and to promote inclusionary zoning.
+[Project Re:Code](#) was completed in 2021. - There is a serious shortage of housing affordable to holders of Housing Choice Vouchers in the areas where the proportion of public-school students from low-income neighborhoods is relatively low.